 Overall, many actions can be attributed to the successful progress toward Goal 2: Pupil Outcomes.

-The work of the Effective actions, such as hiring a Community Resource Specialist and using the MTSS matrices, helped to increase student achievement all around.
+Effective actions such as hiring a community resource specialist and using the MTSS matrices helped to increase student achievement all around.
 As a result, ADA capture rate has increased 15% from last year while also increasing the percentage of students who attend their weekly appointment by 5%.
-Although CCPA has maintained a consistent graduation rate of 68%, as reflected on the 2022 Dashboard Additional Report (DASS Graduation Rate), CCPA is eligible for Comprehensive Support and Improvement (CSI) based upon a 3-year graduation rate of 60.1%, which is below the required 68% (due to the change from 1-year 12th grade cohort methodology to the 4/5 year one).
-Of the current 2022-23 graduates, 54 students have graduated in the first semester from CCPA and 26% of those have received a certificate from local community colleges.
-In tracking students' post-graduation data and through the 2022-23 LCFF student survey, students self-reported 93% feel they are being prepared for college or a career and 69% of students plan to transition to college, apply for a new job in their career interest, or enlist in Armed Services following graduation.
+Ultimately, this leads to a successful graduation rate of 72%, as reflected on the 2021 Dashboard Additional Report (DASS Graduation Rate).
+Of the current 2021-22 graduates, 77 students have graduated in the first semester from CCPA and 35% of those have received a certificate from local community colleges.
+In tracking student's post-graduation data and through the 2021-22 LCFF student survey, students self-reported 86% feel they are being prepared for college or a career and 68% of students plan to transition to college or apply for a new job in their career interest following graduation.

-We continue to be successful in giving 100% of CCPA students a Chromebook and a connectivity device to complete assignments online and outside of the classroom.
-With the success of seeing all students receive a Chromebook and hotspot as needed, we will continue this practice to ensure all students have access to a broad course of study including access to the online Leaning Management System (LMS), Imagine Learning.
+Due to the pandemic, we have been successful in giving 100% of CCPA students a Chromebook and 41% of students a connectivity device to complete assignments online and at outside of the classroom.
+With the success of seeing all students receive a Chromebook and hotspot as needed, we will continue this practice to ensure all students have access to a broad course of study including access to a new online Leaning Management System (LMS), Edgenuity.

 The Community Resource Specialist has created and accessed regional networks of resources throughout Orange County for students to access to meet their basic needs, support students in connecting with community resources and following up with students.
 Through referrals from teachers and staff, the Community Resource Specialist connected CCPA students with community partners to ensure that they are taking advantage of resources available to them and will monitor the increased usage of services utilized by CCPA students.
-The Community Resource Specialist has monitored student needs and effectiveness by gathering data for student positive attendance rates and tracking students' post-graduation data including students planning to enroll in college or work full-time.
-Currently, 32% of all CCPA students have requested and received individualized resources and support, and within this group, have collectively increased their overall ADA by 30%.
-Additionally, 100% of CCPA students have been given information and resources on a weekly basis.
+Additionally, the Community Resource Specialist has monitored student needs and effectiveness by gathering data for student positive attendance rates and tracking students' post-graduation data including students planning to enroll in college or work full- time.
+Currently, 22% of all CCPA students have requested and received individualized resources and support, and within this group, have collectively increased their overall ADA by 21%.
+Additionally, all active CCPA students are given information and resources on a weekly basis.